Expatriating to Portugal as a European entrepreneur: the end of NHR changes everything

 IFICI: the NHR replacement

 The Non-Habitual Resident (NHR) regime was abolished end-2023.
 Its replacement, IFICI, applies a flat 20% rate but only to qualifying professions: researchers, highly qualified employees, and specific innovation roles.
-Most entrepreneurs and freelancers do not qualify.
+Most entrepreneurs do not qualify.

 Personal Income Tax